open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.AWSLambda/README.md

 different microservice, using a new version of Semantic Convention may instead emit the GET as `"http.request.method"`.

-Future versions the OpenTelemetry.*.AWS libraries will include updates to the Semantic Convention, which may break compatibility with a previous version.
+Future versions of OpenTelemetry.Instrumentation.AWSLambda library will include updates to the Semantic Convention, which may break compatibility with a previous version.

 To opt-out of automatic upgrades, you can pin to a specific version: